benjamin-patch/benjaminpatch.com/content/posts/ai-fundamentals/journey-of-artificial-intelligence.md

 Data science also plays a crucial role in interpreting the results of AI models.
 For example, while an AI system might identify a correlation between specific behaviors and purchasing decisions, it’s often up to data scientists to contextualize these findings and derive meaningful business strategies.

 Together, Big Data and data science have **enabled AI to move from theoretical possibilities to practical applications** that impact daily life.
-They ensure that AI models have both the quantity and quality of data needed to thrive.

 ## Generative AI: Machines That Create